tsatria03/CookyCraze/docks/readme.txt

 There are four ways to purchase in the singles shop.

 The first is buying a single item at a custom quantity.
 Select any item in a category and you will be prompted to enter how many you want.
 Type the exact number you want and confirm to buy precisely that amount at the current price.

 The second is buying a single item at the maximum quantity.
 When the purchase prompt appears, the maximum number you can currently afford is already filled in.
 Simply press enter without typing anything and the game buys as many of that item as your budget allows in one transaction.

 The third is buying all affordable items at a custom quantity.
 At the bottom of each category is a buy all affordable items option, which appears whenever at least one item in the category is within your budget.
 Selecting it prompts you for a quantity, and the game buys that many of every affordable item in the category at once, skipping any you cannot afford.
-This lets you spread a large purchase across multiple stats in a single action instead of visiting each item individually.

 The fourth is buying all affordable items at the maximum quantity.
-The buy all affordable prompt pre-fills the maximum number you can afford across all eligible items in the category.
-Pressing enter without changing it buys every affordable item to the maximum your budget allows, making it the fastest way to spend across an entire category in one go.
+The prompt pre-fills the maximum number you can afford across all eligible items in the category.
+Pressing enter buys every affordable item to the maximum your budget allows, making it the fastest way to spend across an entire category in one go.

 Random events.
 While you play, the game fires random events that can affect your stats in unexpected ways.